The-Grand-Combination/The-Grand-Combo/README.md

 ![mainbanner](https://user-images.githubusercontent.com/32886642/209586234-44f0d161-fe39-40c7-9ea8-6fc106547fd7.png)

-This mod is an attempt to merge all the various disparate HFM and HPM based submods into a single modding experience, with a goal to improve historical accuracy and detail and add plausible alt history paths and flavor to all nations.
+This mod started as attempt to merge all the various disparate HFM and HPM based submods into a single modding experience, with a goal to improve historical accuracy and detail and add plausible alt history paths and flavor to all nations.
+The team's current priority is designing new mechanics to make Victoria 2 feel new again as well as increasing efforts to represent the world more accurately.

 ## Features